hoangvvo/benzene/docs/worker/README.md

 });
 ```

-(The example above makes more sense in environments like [Cloudflare Workers®](https://workers.cloudflare.com/) since you cannot really look up user in the browser)
+(The example above makes more sense in environments like [Cloudflare Workers®](https://workers.cloudflare.com/) since you cannot really look up users in the browser)

 ## Questions